All Aboard to Mount Liberty

 As you discover areas on the Heart of Ohio Trail, imagine the importance and many benefits of the railroad through our trail towns.
 Before automobiles and good roads, recreational day trips of any distance were chosen if the desired destination was reasonably close to a railroad.
 The alternative means of travel simply were too slow and would consume much of an outing therefore leaving little time to socialize or picnic.

-Can you picture vast woodlands of Black Walnut and Sugar Maples or a possible encounter with Native Americans searching for the geocache?
+Can you picture vast woodlands of Black Walnut and Sugar Maples or a possible encounter with Native Americans?
 Can you identify a nearby creek or a tree?

 History of Mount Liberty